Minimega12121/COMPSs-Reproducibility-Service/README.md

 # COMPSs-Reproducibility-Service

 How to use:
-- Copy the workflow to reproduce into the Workflow folder
+- Copy the workflow to reproduce into the Workflow folder (should be one at a time)
 - Run the __main__.py file
 - The Results/intermediate_files produced by the experiment if any is stored inside the `./Result`